railee091/railee091/README.md

 I build **real production systems**, not just interfaces.

-My background started in frontend development, but I naturally expanded into backend systems, APIs, integrations, and infrastructure as project complexity grew.
+Started in frontend development, then expanded into backend systems, APIs, integrations, and infrastructure as project complexity increased.

 I focus on building systems that connect:
 - businesses
 - marketplaces
 - internal operations
-- and real-world workflows
+- real-world workflows

 ---